 - $0.8 million in savings for a reduction in the mandated time frame for bus inspections

 - $0.5 million less in the transfer for extended school year for special education.

-Board member Elizabeth Schultz's (Springfield) unsuccessfully motioned to give up to $0.5 million in additional funding to teacher stipends and instructional materials for extra learning time for special education students.
+A motion by Elizabeth Schultz (Springfield) to give up to $0.5 million in additional funding to teacher stipends and instructional materials for extra learning time for special education students failed.

 “Just because it’s more convenient to do it later and more strategically, doesn’t mean it meets student needs," said Schultz, the lone supporter of the amendment.

 But Schultz's motion to direct Superintendent Jack Dale to financially support schools in danger of canceling programs or initiatives in order to pay for hardcopy math textbooks — a response to a failed attempt to switch every Fairfax student to online math texts — passed, though it's not clear how much money that will entail.

 Patch Editor Raytevia Evans reported for this story.